Dedra Buchwald, MD

 - 2015 Member, Washington State Academy of Sciences

-Dedra Buchwald, M.D., is a Professor of Medicine in the Elson S. Floyd College of Medicine at Washington State University where she is the Director of the institutionally-funded Initiative for Research and Education to Advance Community Health.
+Dedra Buchwald, MD, is a Professor of Medicine in the Elson S. Floyd College of Medicine at Washington State University where she is the Director of the institutionally-funded Institute for Research and Education to Advance Community Health.

 She is also the founding director of the Partnerships for Native Health, one of the largest research programs on American Indian and Alaska Native health in the nation.
 This program has worked with more than 150 tribal partners and 35 scientists in diverse disciplines.